We use cookies on this site to enhance your experience.

 PhD Candidate, Laurier Faculty of Music

-Cynthia Kinnunen is a music educator, community musician, contract teaching faculty and PhD student (Community Music) at Wilfrid Laurier University.
+Cynthia Kinnunen is a music educator, community musician, contract teaching faculty and PhD candidate (Community Music) at Wilfrid Laurier University.
 She holds a Master of Arts in Community Music, Bachelor of Arts [Hons] in music, diploma in arts/non-profit administration, and Grade Ten Conservatory piano certification.
 Her current teaching portfolio includes: online and in-person lifelong learning community programs such as the popular Royal City Ukulele Ensemble; teacher/pedagogy workshops; private instruction; and undergraduate courses.
 Her research interests include musicking across the lifespan (particularly midlife and beyond); social music-making and community ensemble learning (social, relational, and systems thinking in these contexts); health and well-being, especially in the lives of women and in facilitation/teaching; and of course, the ‘ukulele in pedagogical, social and community contexts.
 Current methodological approaches include narrative inquiry, a/r/tography, and arts-based research (ABR) methods.

 Website: cynthiakmusic.com